Faithlife/styled-ui/UpgradeGuide.md

   - The old `theme` prop functionality has been replaced by the [global theme object](https://faithlife.github.io/styled-ui/#/theme) and Styled System props.
 - `Modal`
   - Subcomponents have been renamed, `ModalContent` has been replaced by `Modal.Content`, etc.
+- `Radio`
+  - The old `theme` prop functionality has been replaced by the [global theme object](https://faithlife.github.io/styled-ui/#/theme) and Styled System props.
 - `SimpleToast`
   - The `styleOverrides` prop and old `theme` prop have been replaced by the [global theme object](https://faithlife.github.io/styled-ui/#/theme) and Styled System props.
 - `Slider`